k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 # Graphit Examples
-This article contains several Graphit files examples.
-Graphit file names, when are mentioned, refers to the files that can be found in the [KB Demo Project](/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md) under Project Tree > Web Services
+This article contains several Graphit file examples.
+Graphit file names, when are mentioned, refer to the files that can be found in the [KB Demo Project](/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md) under Project Tree > Web Services

 ### A simple Example of a Customer Info Web Service that brings data for an LUI